Résultats de recherche

 Village inca sur les hauteurs de la Vallée sacrée des incas Huchuy Qosqo High altitude landscapes and Inca village Context: high altitude landscapes and historic village Hiking level: moderate Time: 7 hours 1 day Included lunch box and Huchuy Qosqo entry 120 euros per person

-Cusco The Soul of a City Between History and Modernity From the Cristo Blanco viewpoint, capture the imperial city in all its majesty before diving into the winding streets of San Blas, a bohemian neighborhood with colorful facades.
-Between light and shadow, we explore the textures of ancient Inca stones, the patina of colonial walls, and the vibrancy of contemporary life.
-The walk continues between the Plaza de Armas and the Qoricancha, where we experiment with narrative and documentary photography, playing with the passage of time and architectural contrasts.
-The trek ends at the San Pedro Market, an ideal playground for observation and street photography.
-Context: Urban and architectural Level: Easy Duration: 5 hours Included: Lunch Rates: 1 person: S/480 (approx. $130) 2–3 people: S/445 per person (approx. $120) 4–6 people: S/410 per person (approx. $110) 7+ people: S/375 per person (approx. $100) Book Your Next Adventure!
+Qancha Qancha Starry Skies and High-Altitude Lagoons This trek is a plunge into the majesty of the high Andes.
+After a gradual ascent through forests and rivers, we reach the community of Qancha Qancha, a timeless shepherds’ village.
+The afternoon is devoted to discovering high-altitude lagoons, where we capture the reflections of the sky and the silhouettes of the mountains.
+At nightfall, we set up camp and open ourselves to astrophotography-a special moment to experiment with capturing the deep sky, the stars, and the infinite silence.
+Context: High-altitude village, glaciers, and astrophotography Level: Demanding Duration: 2 days, 1 night Included: Muleteer, mules, tent, sleeping bag, meals Rates: 1 person: S/1,000 (approx. $280) 2–3 people: S/950 per person (approx. $265) 4–6 people: S/900 per person (approx. $250) 7+ people: S/850 per person (approx. $240) Book Your Next Adventure!
 First Name Last Name E-mail Preferred Date Leave us a message...
 Send Thank you for your message!
 FAQ Who can participate in the PhotoTreks?
 PhotoTreks are open to everyone, whether you are an amateur or professional photographer.
 If you have an interest in photography and want to capture authentic landscapes and moments in nature, you are welcome, regardless of your photography level.
 What photography equipment should I bring?
 We recommend bringing a DSLR, mirrorless camera, or a smartphone with good photo capabilities.
 If you have a specific lens in mind (wide-angle, zoom), feel free to bring it.
-A tripod can also be useful, but it is not required.
+A tripod can also be useful, but it is not essential.
 Do I need to be an experienced photographer to participate?
-No, experience is not a prerequisite.
-If you have a passion for photography and want to learn, PhotoTreks are the perfect opportunity to improve your skills while being guided by a professional photographer.
+No, experience is not required.
+If you have a passion for photography and want to learn, PhotoTreks are an ideal opportunity to improve your skills while being guided by a professional photographer.
 The sessions will include tips and advice to help you progress.
 What activities take place during a PhotoTrek?
 PhotoTreks combine hiking in unique locations with dedicated time for photography.
-You will learn how to capture light, colors, textures, and the emotions of the landscapes.
-There will also be photo sessions and technical discussions about composition and camera settings.
+You will learn to capture the light, colors, textures, and emotions of the landscapes.
+There will also be photo sessions and technical discussions on composition and camera settings.
 What physical condition is required to participate?
 PhotoTreks generally include moderate hikes, so a basic level of fitness is recommended to fully enjoy the experience.
-If you have any specific concerns, we encourage you to discuss them with us before signing up.
+If you have any particular concerns, we recommend discussing them with us before signing up.
 Is equipment provided?
 No, each participant must bring their own photography equipment.
 However, we can provide accessories such as protective filters or reflectors if needed.
-Please make sure you have a fully charged battery and enough memory card space.
+Please make sure your battery is charged and you have enough memory card space.
 What type of photography will I learn or develop?
-You will have the opportunity to explore landscape photography, nature portraiture, and more technical aspects such as managing natural light and visual composition.
+You will have the opportunity to explore landscape photography, nature portraiture, as well as more technical aspects such as managing natural light and visual composition.
 There will also be opportunities to share and discuss the artistic side of photography.
 What if I don’t have a professional camera?
 That’s not a problem.
 You can participate with a simpler camera or even a smartphone.
 The goal is to capture the moment and express your creativity, no matter what equipment you use.
 Do PhotoTreks take place in the rain?
 PhotoTreks will go ahead unless there are extreme weather conditions.
 The soft light on rainy days can create unique photographic atmospheres, but if conditions become unsafe, we will reschedule or adjust the itinerary.

 - About | Regards des Andes